yugeniom/S4/README.md

 [path of target python or virtual environment] setup.py install
 ```

-You can install S4 into a vitual environment automatically by just activating that environment in your terminal before running `make S4_pyext`.
+You can install S4 into a virtual environment automatically by just activating that environment in your terminal before running `make S4_pyext`.

 See [here](https://rayflare.readthedocs.io/en/latest/Installation/installation.html) for more extensive instructions.